Kong/kubernetes-ingress-controller/README.md

 for a detailed introduction to Kong Ingress Controller and Ingress spec.

+:warning: Kong Ingress Controller takes care of managing all entities in Kong's datastore as per the Ingress and custom resource definitions in k8s.
+Any entity created using Kong's Admin API will be deleted by the Ingress Controller.

 ## Seeking help

 Please search through the posts on